maganaluis/scrapyd/README.md

 ### Forked Verion Notes

 This forked version writes the job information to mongodb.
-In order to use it simply add the mongo db connection information to you config file:
+In order to use it, simply add the mongo db connection information to your config file:

 ```cfg